pelias/wof-pip-service/README.md

 __Notes:__
 - [simplify-js](https://github.com/mourner/simplify-js) is used due to the size of the Who's on First data.
 Without it, Node.js will run out of memory.

+## Configuration

+This module uses settings found in [Pelias config](https://www.npmjs.com/package/pelias-config) to locate the Who's on First data using the `imports.whosonfirst.datapath` entry value.

+## Downloading Data

+To download data, use `npm download` from [pelias/whosonfirst](https://www.npmjs.com/package/pelias-whosonfirst).
+In order to reduce duplicate code between Pelias modules, there is no script to download data in this module.